Classic France in the beautiful Dordogne valleyBack to Routes

 Using shortening options: 8-14km per day, 1½-3½ hrs walking

-The first day is not waymarked but the remainder is for the most part.
+The first day is not waymarked, so particularly careful attention to the route directions is required; less so on other days.
 The paths are generally in good condition.

 Medium: Average cumulative uphill stretches (CUSs) 500m (220m-745m) per day.